pingcap/docs/sql/mysql-compatibility.md

 > 1. The client issues the `insert into t values (1, 1)` statement to Instance B which sets the `id` to 1 and the statement is executed successfully.
 > 2. The client issues the `insert into t (c) (1)` statement to Instance A. This statement does not specify the value of `id`, so Instance A allocates the value.
 Currently, Instances A caches the auto-increment ID of [1, 30000], so it allocates the `id` value to 1 and adds 1 to the local counter.
 However, at this time the data with the `id` of 1 already exists in the cluster, therefore it reports `Duplicated Error`.

-### Performance Schema
+### Performance schema

-Performance Schema tables will return empty results in TiDB.
+Performance schema tables will return empty results in TiDB.
 TiDB uses a combination of [Prometheus and Grafana](https://pingcap.com/docs/op-guide/monitor/#use-prometheus-and-grafana) for performance metrics instead.

 ### Built-in functions